vivek-bombatkar/MyLearningNotes/README.md

 git clone <git dir path>
 git init
 git pull
-git add .
-git status
-git commit -m "comments"
-git push origin <branch name>
+git checkout -b feature/XYZ # change branch to feature branch git add . # . is for add all the files that changed git status git commit -m "comments" git push origin <branch name>

 git rm file1.txt
 #But if you want to remove the file only from the Git repository and not remove it from the filesystem, use: